Prowlcorp/Pokemon-Showdown-VProwl/config/CUSTOM-RULES.md

 ### Group bans

-`- OU` or `- DUU` - ban a tier

-`- CAP` or `- Mega` - ban a pokemon category

-`- LGPE` - ban things only available Let's Ge Pikachu/Eevee

-`- Past` - ban things that only appear in a past generation (such as Berserk Gene in Gen 5, spiky-eared Pichu in Gen 5, or Unown in Gen 8)

-`- Future` - ban things that only appears in a future generation (such as Arceus in Gen 1)

-`- Custom` - ban made-up things other than CAP (such as Magikarp's Revenge, or Staff Bros moves)

-`- Nonexistent` - catch-all to ban all nonexistent Pokémon, items, etc. Includes: `- CAP, - Past, - Future, - LGPE`

-`- Unobtainable` - ban all things designed never to be released (Pokestars in Gen 5, Eternatus-E, Floette-E)

-`- Unreleased` - ban all things that will probably be released eventually (Venusaur in Gen 8)

 `- all items` - ban all items

 `- all abilities, + No Ability` - ban all abilities (No Ability needs to be specifically allowed to allow Pokemon with no abilities)